GunshipPenguin/shallow-blue/README.md

 - `printboard`
     - Pretty prints the current state of the game board
 - `printmoves`
-    - Prints all pseudo-legal moves for the currently active player
+    - Prints all legal moves for the currently active player

 ## Future Improvements